Pylons/pyramid/docs/tutorials/wiki/installation.rst

 .. note::

-   :app:`Pyramid` supports any persistent storage mechanism (e.g. a SQL database or filesystem files, etc).  :app:`Pyramid` also supports an additional mechanism to map URLs to code (:term:`URL dispatch`).
+   :app:`Pyramid` supports any persistent storage mechanism (e.g., a SQL database or filesystem files).  :app:`Pyramid` also supports an additional mechanism to map URLs to code (:term:`URL dispatch`).
 However, for the purposes of this tutorial, we'll only be using traversal and ZODB.